Birju-org/ssh-access/README.md

 ## Notes
  - Under [instances] group in inventory/hosts files please make sure to add IPs or DNS of target instances.
  - Update the varibale "user_name" and "user_des" as per requirements.
 You can add multiple values as well to run the action for mutiple users at a time.
- - Make sure to put SSH pub key under "sshkeys" directory.
+ - Make sure to create a directory under "sshkeys" directory of same name as user name and put its SSH pub key under it.